th-nuernberg/meteor-scatter/README.md

 ### Data Requirements

-All transmitted date must be in the following structure to ensure 100% funktionality:
+All transmitted date must be in the following structure to ensure 100% functionality:

 `name: "YYYYMMDD.csv" in folder "csv_files"`